hannah416/G3/G3- miniproject1.md

 ## 🔹 Step ③ Lastly, the teacher wraps up the lesson on the “Solar System” with the interactive quiz.

-Class material using 'quiz template' in Genially: https://view.genial.ly/62923dc99d21860018cf1938/interactive-content-eight-spinning-planets-quizzes
+👁️Class material using 'quiz template' in Genially: https://view.genial.ly/62923dc99d21860018cf1938/interactive-content-eight-spinning-planets-quizzes